 Health care providers are entrusted with the health, safety, and welfare of patients/clients.
 The safety and welfare of patients/clients cared for by our students is of primary concern in all Health Sciences programs and the clinical agencies that provide essential clinical experiences for the students.
-The clinical agencies require a drug screen prior to the first clinical course to ensure that their facility is in compliance with The
+The clinical agencies require a drug screen prior to the first clinical course to ensure that their facility complies with the Joint Commission (TJC) standards.